 An inscribed presentation copy of "Stikhi O Rossii" ("Poems about Russia") by Symbolist poet Aleksandr Aleksandrovich Blok achieved $31,250.
 Considered one of Russia's greatest poets, Blok had an enormous impact on his contemporaries, although the Soviet government denied him a passport to seek medical attention abroad after he fell ill in 1921.
 He died that same year of the resulting complications.

 Vladimir Vasilevich Lebedev's famous Constructivist ABC book "Azbuka" ("Alphabet") from 1925 more than tripled its pre-auction estimate, selling for $25,000.
-Lebedev is recognized as a master of the soviet picture book, and the wordless "Azbuka" was designed to introduce proletarian children to the alphabet through the striking depiction of everyday objects and tools.
+Lebedev is recognised as a master of the soviet picture book, and the wordless "Azbuka" was designed to introduce proletarian children to the alphabet through the striking depiction of everyday objects and tools.
 The lot on offer came from the masterwork's first and only printing.

 For more information, please visit www.bonhams.com.